The64thGamer/cheeseepedia/content/photos/47vjtuvnkrqwdplftxo-avif.md

 categories = ["Chuck E. Cheese's"] pages = ["Hayward, CA (24039 Hesperian Blvd)"] startDate = ""
-description = "The view of The Video Wall from the gameroom (7/10/2024)"
 +++
+The view of The Video Wall from the gameroom (7/10/2024)